michaelarutyunov/Earning-Calls-pdf-to-json-transformation/README.md

 **Key Steps**:
 - Normalization of text imported from PDF
-- Enrichment of the text with formatting tags to help identifying speaker attributions
+- Enrichment of the text with non-semantic formatting tags to help finding speaker attributions
+- Collecting spacy PERSON tags to create additional focus for LLM
 - API call to LLM to extract call specs and attributions
 - Creation of a json obejct with clean representation of speakers and utterances
 - Optional: recreate the standardized text file with the content of the json file